-Check this place too for updates we make to Net Broadcast Time & Frequencies: These tend to change a bit with time as most cruisers have experienced and understand - but usually the change is not a huge variation.
-Sometimes it's just a little late or sometimes the net moves up or down the band a bit depending on QRM or QRN conditions.
-Whenever you can't find a specific net running on our posted schedule, ask other cruisers where to find it, or listen for it somewhere within our posted time and/or frequency - it's usually not far away.
-HOWEVER - If the change is significant then it needs to be corrected so let us know!!.
+ALSO occasionally Check for the <Net Schedule Changes Report> placed here!
+Any updates we make to Net Broadcast Times & Frequencies will be on this page too: These tend to change a bit constantly with the net users as most cruisers have experienced and understand - but usually the change is not a huge variation.
+Sometimes check-in time will change 15-30 minutes... or sometimes the net moves up or down the band depending on QRM or QRN conditions.
+Whenever you can't find a specific net running on our posted schedule, ask other cruisers where to find it, or listen for it somewhere within our posted time and/or frequency - it's usually not too far away from where it had been.
+If the change is significant then it needs to be corrected - so again - Please let us know about these changes!!

-(For more on cruiser-net schedules we maintain see Pages 10 and 15 of this Guide - also open our web site Links Page for more worldwide net schedules and scroll down to Marine Communications.)
+(For more on cruiser-net schedules we maintain see Pages 10 and 15 of this Guide - also open our web site's Links Page\\\ for more worldwide net schedules and scroll down to Marine Communications.)